 - 2. Legal actions by certain shareholders: - i.
-Templeton's lawsuits related to proposed Merger Agreement:
+Templeton's lawsuits related to proposed merger agreement with Sun:

-Between May and August 2007, Templeton filed three motions which were all dismissed by the District Court related to the Share Purchase and Merger Agreements.
-One decision was appealed but then subsequently dismissed on November 15, 2010.
+Between May and August 2007, Templeton filed three opening motions in the District Court related to the transactions contemplated by the Share Purchase and Merger Agreements.
+All of these lawsuits were dismissed by the District Court.
+Templeton filed an appeal with the Israeli Supreme Court with respect to one of the suits that was dismissed.
+On November 15, 2010, the Supreme Court dismissed Templeton's appeal.